magento/merchdocs/src/marketing/gift-registries.md

 1. **Invitations are sent**.
 A link to the gift registry is included in each invitation.
 If [Gift Registry Search]({% link marketing/gift-registry-search.md %}) is available in the store, customers can search for specific gift registries by name, email address, or gift registry ID.

 1. **Invitation recipients place orders**.
 Those who receive an invitation can place an order for any item directly from the gift registry.
-As items are sold, Magento updates the gift registry item counts, and notifies the gift registry owner.
+As items are sold, Adobe Commerce updates the gift registry item counts, and notifies the gift registry owner.

 ## Add an item to a gift registry on the storefront